 The program comes with a library of 53 premade structure set templates designed for specific anatomical sites and clinical indications which can be loaded from our online spreadsheet as described above.

-A user can create their own template in several ways; 1) Copying a pre-made structure templates, 2) creating a new template from a previous RT structure file or Varian xml file or 3) Manual creation.
-We wanted to ensure that users could benefit from the previously created templates that follow TG-263 nomenclature, but also have the ability to create their own templates as desired within their clinic.
+A user can create their own template in several ways; 1) Copying a pre-made structure templates from the online Airtables, 2) creating a new template from a previous RT structure file or Varian xml file or 3) manual creation.

 All default templates load in ABC order, arranged by the name of the template (Table S1).
-If the user has pre-existing templates in Varian .xml file format, they can be easily added to allow for template modification within our program.
-This plugin was created to remove any headache of exporting templates from the Varian system to our program.
-Lastly, the user may create a new template, by adding ROIs and selecting new colors manually.
+This plugin was coded to alleviate tedious manual work in exporting Varian templates to the program or can be used to populate the program from these Varian templates.

 Step 2: Manipulation of ROIs

-After a template has been created, ROIs are listed alphabetically grouped within their Interpreted Type11 (PTV, CTV, Organ, etc.).
+After template(s) has been built, ROIs are listed alphabetically grouped within their Interpreted Type11 (PTV, CTV, Organ, etc.).
 This means any ROI with a type of PTV will be listed above CTV, then GTV, and then all other types, as shown in Figure 2.
-The list of ROI Interpreter Types can be found in the DICOM Standard Browser.11 If utilizing the premade structure sets, Recommend structures (which should be contoured in all adult definitive cases and may assist with organ selection for palliative cases) will populate first in alphabetical order as default-checked, while all Consider structures (structures considered on a case-by-case basis) will populate below in alphabetical order as default-unchecked (Figure 2) according to the ASTRO consensus paper.3 Therefore, the program is structured to allow for users to add Consider structures on an as-needed basis.
+The list of ROI Interpreter Types can be found in the DICOM Standard Browser.11 If utilizing the premade structure sets, Recommend structures will populate first in alphabetical order as default-checked, while all Consider structures will populate below in alphabetical order as default-unchecked, per the ASTRO consensus paper.3

 Additional ROIs can be added via the program interface or selection of an existing RT Structure file.
-This allows the user to easily combine structures from several RT structure files into a single template.
-Furthermore, adding RT structures automatically populates the ontologies list.
+This allows the user to easily combine structures from several RT Structure files into a single template.

-Step 3: Setting DICOM paths and requirements, and/or creating loadable DICOM/XML
+Step 3a: Running as a server: Setting DICOM paths and requirements

-The program can function as a server with which to create a structure set for each patient image that appears in a monitored folder designated by the user.
-The program also may create structure templates to be assigned to patients within the TPS.
+Some TPS do not enable the internal creation of site-specific templates.
+For these cases, the program can function as a server with which to create a structure set for any patient image that appears in a monitored folder location.

-If set up as a server, the program will loop through each of the monitored paths defined within each template.
-A file system watcher monitors for file changes at each path, waiting a period of time between each change to ensure all files are uploaded before the process begins.
-This is performed since DICOM images are often uploaded to a server after acquisition on the CT.
-The upload process can take time, depending on the size of the scan and latency of the network.
-This file system watcher ensures the entire DICOM dataset is present before an RT structure is generated.
+In server setup, the program will loop through each of the monitored paths defined within each template.
+A file system watcher monitors for file changes at each path, monitoring file changes to ensure all files are uploaded before processing begins.
+This file system watcher ensures the entire DICOM dataset is present before an RT structure is generated, regardless of network latency or scan size.

-If the DICOM images are consistently placed within the same folder (server location post acquisition where all acquired images are deposited), the users can define values within the Series Description or Study Description to indicate which template should be run automatically.
-For example, including the tag ‘Breast_CW’ in the Series Description during acquisition could ping the program to automatically create the ‘Breast_CW’ template.
+If DICOM images are consistently placed within a single folder location, the users can define values within the Series Description or Study Description to indicate which template should be created.
+For example, including the tag ‘Breast_CW’ in the Series Description during acquisition would indicate the program to create the ‘Breast_CW’ template.